ruggiero/clustep/README.md

 ## Usage

 You can run `python clustep.py --help` to see the message below.
-Please check out the `cluster_params.ini` file to see the available free parameters.
+Please check out the `params_cluster.ini` file to see the available free parameters.

     usage: clustep.py [-h] [--no-dm] [--no-gas] [-o init.dat]